thewolff/docs/dev/api/meta.md

 <strong>counts</strong>:  total number of entities in a stream, split by their moderation state (pending, approved, rejected)<br />
 <strong>activity</strong>: arrays of per-minute, per-hour, and per-day counts<br />

-This stream meta information is commonly used to render such visualizations as counters, progress meters, and social poll results.
+This [basic/standard meta information](#standard-meta-information)  is commonly used to render such visualizations as counters, progress meters, and social poll results.

 Additionally, on a stream-by-stream basis, there are many advanced features that may be turned on (by Mass Relevance administrators).
 These features include...